artro8/PHP-MyCMS/README.md

 Installation Instructions
 ========================

-At first you have to create table
+At first you have to create database
 ~~~
 cms_vds
 ~~~